etcvai/ExtenderMax/README.md

 Disclaimer:
-Contents Contain Here, All is From Open Source & Copyright Goes To The Respective Owner.
+Contents Contain Here, All is From Open Source & Multiple Owner.
+So All of These is Free For All.
+Copyright Goes To The Respective Owner.
 If You Have Any Compliment Plz @etcvai(TG).
 Thank You.